Senths02/portfolio/src/content/watch-party-data.md

 <br>

 #### A shared experience
-After removing the waiting area from the original designs, we had a second option for aligning the host and invitee journeys.
+After removing the waiting area, we had two options for aligning the host and invitee journeys - one with a waiting area and one without.
 <br>

 ![Aligned journeys without waiting area](images/watch-party-data/journey_without_waiting_area.png)